ARTS & HUMANITIES

 At the Davis Family YMCA, one can explore a variety of arts and humanities classes, all of which are taught by professionals in their fields.
 A diverse line up of visual and performance art classes are available, rounded out by several workshops and informal clubs.
-For more information about days and times, check the Schedule Information page (not all classes are available each session).

 Each year, four art shows are held at the GATY (Gallery at the Y), featuring invitational, benefit, and juried exhibits.
 When no shows are in progress, the GATY is used to display myriad other art, including instructor art.